iuncus/Na-viScraper/README.md

-Scraper scrapes the forum, Cleaner tries to clean it with some very rudimentary techniques.
-Yeah that's kind of it
+Scraping the Learn Na'vi forum and some cleaning to create a dataset of exclusively Na'vi texts.